Managing Cookies and Sessions in Python Web Scraping

 session = requests.Session()

-# Configure retry strategy for session timeouts and auth failures
+# Configure retry strategy for session timeouts and transient failures

 retry_strategy = Retry(